hellerve/blog/wip/A_Better_Calculator.md

 The REPL features a nice realtime preview, readline capabilites, and tab completion—coming soon, courtesy of an
 [independent contributor](https://github.com/hellerve/bc/pull/1).
-It is a pleasure to use, even if the underlying `bc` implementation does not completely mimic the standard.
-Some of deviations are bugs that I still have to fix, some of them deliberate design decisions.
+It is a pleasure to use, even if the underlying `bc` implementation doesn't completely mimic the standard.
+Some of the deviations are bugs that I still have to fix, some of them deliberate design decisions.
 Time will tell which are which.

 I had a lot of fun implementing this little language.
 It didn't require a lot of